bocajthomas/Ultimate-Module/README.md

 # Ultimate Module
-The Ultimate Module focuses on porting S25 exclusive features(like AOD wallpaper) to other samsung devices.
+The Ultimate Module focuses on porting S25 exclusive features to other samsung devices.